 What is “Budapest in 100 words”?

-“Budapest in 100 words” is organized in 2016 for the third time!
+“Budapest in 100 words” is organized in 2017 for the fourth time!
 This is a story writing competition for those people who feel for the city so much that they just want to put it into words, though maximum into 100 ones.
 The appeal was first launched in Budapest in 2014 by the Mindspace team.
 We asked everybody to write about Budapest, to share what do they think or how do they feel about the city.The story can be about a random thought, which comes when you are in a metro, a snapped moment on the street, a fear or even an image from a dream.
 The call has only one important term: the story can not be longer than 100 words.
 The beauty of the whole contest lies in its simplicity.
 What does the city mean to its inhabitants?
 What kind of stories, memories, feelings, impressions do they have related to the places, events or people of the city?

 The best 12 pieces got illustrated by Hungarian graphic designers and were exhibited at a public gallery which was opened to the visitors.
 Moreover during the award giving ceremony the audience could listen to three musical composition which were inspired by and also worded the same as 3 stories out of the best 12.